 The University of Utah Athletic Training Program (ATP) provides opportunities for students to work with athletes in a variety of settings, while working on a degree in athletic training.
 Students gain a knowledge and clinical understanding of athletic training techniques and their application within sports medicine.
 Students receive experience with University of Utah intercollegiate athletic teams, University of Utah sport clubs, community sports medicine clinics, and surrounding high school and local small colleges.
 Through a cooperative effort between the Department of Health, Kinesiology, and Recreation, and the Department of Athletics, we have designed an accredited curriculum that provides opportunities leading to mastery of skills.
 Our students have gone on to careers in many different athletic training settings, such as; clinic positions, medical sales, physical therapy, professional sports, and many college and universities in the United States.

 Athletic Training Education Program Mission

 Supply the health care field with distinctive, board certified athletic trainers that effectively operate with health care providers as critical partners in the health care field.

-The purpose of the Athletic Training Education Program (ATEP) is to provide a comprehensive health care education that focuses on the physically active.
-ATEP combines formal instruction in prevention, evaluation, rehabilitation, and management of injuries with clinical experiences in a variety of settings.
+The purpose of the Athletic Training Program (ATP) is to provide a comprehensive health care education that focuses on the physically active.
+ATP combines formal instruction in prevention, evaluation, rehabilitation, and management of injuries with clinical experiences in a variety of settings.
 The goal is to provide an environment that fosters the development of critical thinking and problem solving skills.
-ATEP prepares students for successful completion of the national Board of Certification (BOC) exam, as well as, becoming licensed to practice Athletic Training within the State of Utah
+ATP prepares students for successful completion of the national Board of Certification (BOC) exam, as well as, becoming licensed to practice Athletic Training within the State of Utah.